 Do you remember how thrilling it was to dress in the scariest costume you could find before heading out into the lamp-lit streets of your quiet neighbourhood?
 Candy bag in hand, you take in the decor of local homes: pumpkins on doorsteps and eerie illuminations hanging on walls.
 It takes time plucking the courage to knock on a stranger’s door to silently squeal out the phrase ‘trick or treat’.
 Of course, you’re always greeted with Halloween cheers and treats to start your eve with an adrenaline rush.

 Here at the college, we’re crazy for Halloween.
 Between helping students to learn without limits on their courses, we’re busy finding new ways to engage.
 We hope these spook-tastic Halloween activities and ideas give you some inspiration.
-They’re purposely picked because they’re easy to implement or create from home – or away from home for those planning on attending events during the half term.
+These activities were chosen because they’re easy to do from home.
+Likewise, they’re also useful away from home for those planning on attending events during the half term.
 Happy Haunting.